Revolutionizing Ophthalmic Surgical Education with Virtual Reality

 Rustin: Absolutely, I’ve been with Alcon for almost 20 years, and my current role involves training and the education of healthcare practitioners and surgeons-in-training.
 Specifically, my latest venture involves virtual reality to help surgeons around the world improve their surgical skillsets.

-You previewed this Alcon Fidelis VR Ophthalmic Surgical Simulator at an important ophthalmology meeting – the American Society of Cataract & Refractive Surgery 2022 (ASCRS 2022).
+You previewed this Alcon Fidelis VR Ophthalmic Surgical Simulator at an important ophthalmology meeting – the European Society of Cataract & Refractive Surgery 2024 (ESCRS 2024).
 Can you give us a brief explanation of what it is, how it works and what makes this tech special?

 Rustin: The Alcon Fidelis VR Ophthalmic Surgical Simulator is a portable tool used to train cataract surgeons.
 When you put on the headset and enter the surgical simulator, you’re placed in a high-fidelity virtual operating room (OR), where you’re introduced to Alcon’s latest surgical innovations for cataract surgery.
 In addition, Fidelis welcomes community learning, remote coaching and encourages engagement within the ophthalmic community.